 I am always busy.
 I am a mother of a 2-year-old, so toddler-mom life always keeps me on my toes.
-Between work, blogging, taking care of my home, managing my Facebook group, weekly Twitter Chats, building my brand, and being a working mom, it’s so difficult to find the time to focus on me.
+Between work, blogging, taking care of my home, managing my Facebook group, weekly Twitter Chats, and building my Self-love Shop, it’s so difficult to find the time to focus on me…

 Self-love is a requirement.